Summer-Ready Pets

 Preparing your pet for summer isn’t just about surviving the heat — it’s about helping them thrive.
 Local professionals agree that consistency is key.

-“Start small and build habits now,” says Maria Torres.
+“Start small and build habits now,” says Kim, owner of Grooming by Kim in Scottsdale.
 “A few extra minutes of brushing, a quick training session, or a vet visit in May can prevent a lot of stress and vet bills later.”

 As the Valley transitions from pleasant spring days into the long stretch of summer heat, taking these steps now gives pets the best chance at staying comfortable, healthy, and happy.
 Whether it’s a fresh grooming routine, new indoor training games, or simply stocking up on cooling supplies, the professionals across the Phoenix region have one clear message: a little preparation in May goes a long way when temperatures hit their peak.